Meat is

 Where do your cows come from?

-We have our own farm with a herd of about 75 Holstein cows, rescued from nearby farms.
-The cows graze freely on 30 acres of land on Omeat’s farm in California .
+We have our own farm in California with a herd of Holstein cows, rescued from nearby farms.
+Our cows graze freely across 30 acres of pasture.

 Wait, you have your own farm?